salesforce/lwc-rfcs/text/0000-light-dom.md

 pr: https://github.com/salesforce/lwc-rfcs/pull/44
 ---

-# RFC: Light DOM Support
+# RFC: Light DOM Component

 ## Summary

-LWC currently enforces the use of Shadow DOM for every component.
-This proposal aims to provide a new option, a toggle, which instead lets a component attach its content as children in the Light DOM.
+As of today, all the LWC components inheriting from `LightningElement` render their content to the shadow DOM.
+This proposal introduces a new kind of component, which renders its content as children in the Light DOM.

 ## Basic example